georgpernice/learninglatex/README.md

  - Sections, Subsections and paragraphs
    (paragr. are not numbered and similar to bold text but only the heading is bold)
+# Math

+ - non-numbered equations go with asterisk, multiline equations are aligned at ampersand symbol
+ - matrices are done using matrix environment and braced using \\left\[ and \\right\]